neoground/InfinitySky/README.md

 ### Step 1: Prepare Your Environment

 Ensure you have a Raspberry Pi OS Lite or a minimal Debian OS installed.
+We're working on supporting all major linux platforms soon.

+Currently, this is only tested on a Raspberry Pi 3B+ with OS Lite, based on Debian 11 bullseye.

 Missing packages will be installed automatically in the installation script.

 Software requirements:

 - Python 3.9 or higher
-- PHP 8.2 or higher
+- PHP 8.2, with extensions:
+  - cli
+  - fpm
+  - gd
+  - imagick
+  - opcache
+  - mbstring
+  - xml
 - libcamera
 - web server, ideally nginx
 - ffmpeg